autoplot/documentation/javadoc/org/autoplot/bookmarks/DelayMenu.md

-# org.autoplot.bookmarks.DelayMenuJMenu that delays creating children until the folder is exposed.
-Otherwise we would have thousands of
+# org.autoplot.bookmarks.DelayMenu

- JMenuItems created at once, which showed to be slow.
+JMenu that delays creating children until the folder is exposed.
+Otherwise we would have thousands of JMenuItems created at once, which showed to be slow.

 ***
 <a name="calculateMenu"></a>
 # calculateMenu